adedamola26/data-pipeline-4-online-retail/README.md

 # End-to-End Data Pipeline For An E-rerail Company's Customer Transaction Dataset

-In this project, I built a a data pipeline that extracts data from Kaggle and prepares it, at the end of the pipeline, for creating a dashboard.
-This pipeline consists of several other automated tasks including data preprocessing and running data quality checks.
+In this project, I implement an Airflow-based pipeline,  extracting data from a REST API.
+The goal was to generate tailored reports for a dashboard while running data integrity checks in BigQuery using Soda.

 ## Workflow